-Boston may be one of America's oldest cities, but it has a remarkably young population - with something like 75 percent of the population under 45 - ensuring that the city's lofty academic atmosphere is balanced by a vibrant restaurant scene, plenty of good shopping, lots of events and outdoor activities, and a varied nightlife.
+Boston may be one of America's oldest cities, but it has a remarkably young population.
+Something like 75 percent of the population is under 45, ensuring that the city's lofty academic atmosphere is balanced by a vibrant restaurant scene, plenty of good shopping, lots of events and outdoor activities, and a varied nightlife.

 Best time to visit Boston